Words of Wisdom

 And therein lies much of the challenge that comes with being a coach.
 It’s not my job to agree or disagree with my clients, but to help them look at situations from another point of view, so they can see that their boss didn’t wake up that morning deciding to make a mistake, much less intending for things to go awry.

 Perhaps because the media focuses so much on what’s wrong in the world, it’s harder to believe that almost all humans want good things for themselves and others.
-If we sat around the campfire every evening and shared stories about how people had done incredibly beautiful and brilliant things for each other rather than watching the nightly news report or reading the latest news blog, we might find it easier to assume positive intent.
+If we sat around the campfire every evening and shared stories about how people had done incredibly beautiful and brilliant things for each other rather than listening to our favorite podcast, watching the nightly news, or reading the latest news post, we might find it easier to assume positive intent.

 At the heart of this discussion is the matter of trust: trust in others, trust in the universe, trust in your fate.
 And maybe the reason we’re seeing this pervasive negativity is because, for many people on the planet, it’s a hard time to trust.
 Somehow, the rules changed in the past decade, and we’re not at all sure what’s at the end of the rainbow anymore.
 If it is a pot of gold, we’re not even sure what that gold will be worth when we find it.